How Long Does It Take To Travel To Pluto

 Optimize Spacecraft Design

 The overall design of the spacecraft also plays a role in minimizing travel time.
-A lightweight spacecraft with a high payload capacity can accelerate more quickly and maneuver more efficiently.
+Still, a lightweight spacecraft with a high payload capacity can accelerate more quickly and maneuver more efficiently.
 The spacecraft must also be able to withstand the harsh conditions of space, including extreme temperatures, radiation, and micrometeoroid impacts.

 FAQ